zhiim/deepsse/README.md

 This repository includes the source code used in our recent paper:

 Qian Xu, Yulong Gao, Ruoyu Zhang, Jinshan Kong and Chau Yuen.
-"Deep Learning-Based DOA Estimation via Grid Search Approach for Unknown and Variable Number of Signals"
+"Deep Learning-Based DOA Estimation via Grid Search Approach for Unknown and Variable Number of Signals" in IEEE Transactions on Cognitive Communications and Networking

 ## Abstract